vrySantosh/elSantosh/README.md

 ### Hello, I'm Santosh 👋

-#### I'm an App Developer, Full-Stack Developer and currently working as Senior iOS Developr @ UOB
+#### I'm an App Developer and also Full-Stack Developer.

-- 🌱 I’m currently improving on SwiftUI, React Native and Flutter. 🧐
+- 🌱 SwiftUI is Love.
 - 🥅 2021 Goals: Contributing more to Open Source projects.

 #### Connect with me: